Managing Pigeon Problems Around Idaho Homes

 Bird Spikes

-Bird spikes remain one of the most reliable deterrents for preventing pigeons from landing on ledges, rooflines, eaves, and light fixtures.
-The spikes create an uneven surface that birds cannot perch on, encouraging them to move elsewhere.
-Spikes come in various sizes and materials.
-They can be attached with screws or adhesives depending on the surface.
-When installed correctly, they provide long-term prevention without harming the birds.
+Bird spikes are one of the most reliable pigeon deterrents for ledges, rooflines, eaves, and light fixtures.
+They create an uneven surface that prevents birds from landing comfortably, encouraging them to move elsewhere.
+When properly installed, spikes provide long-term control without harming the birds.

 Tension Wire or Bird Repellent Line